pascalw/dashbling/docs/running-multiple-dashboards.md

 # Running multiple dashboards

-A single Dashbling instance can run mulitple dashboards.
+A single Dashbling instance can run multiple dashboards.

-This can be achieved in several ways, but the gist is that you need to render a certain dashboard based on URL or location hash.
+This can be achieved in several ways, but the gist of it is that you need to render a certain dashboard based on a URL or location hash.

 By default Dashbling projects render the only available dashboard like this (see the `index.js` file in your dashboard project):